zmkfirmware/zmk/docs/docs/troubleshooting.md

 Perform the following steps to reset both halves of your split keyboard:

 1. Put each half of the split keyboard into bootloader mode.
 2. Flash one of the halves of the split with the downloaded settings reset UF2 image.
-Immediately after flashing the chosen half, immediately put it into bootloader mode to avoid accidental bonding between the halves.
+Immediately after flashing the chosen half, put it into bootloader mode to avoid accidental bonding between the halves.
 3. Repeat step 2 with the other half of the split keyboard.
 4. Flash the actual image for each half of the split keyboard (e.g `my_board_left.uf2` to the left half, `my_board_right.uf2` to the right half).